The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

-\item otherwise: \requirements{p'}{\tau} holds because no requirements for $s^\ell$ must be met. \end{itemize} \end{proofsketchcomposition}
+\item Otherwise: \requirements{p'}{\tau} holds because no requirements for $s^\ell$ must be met. \end{itemize} \end{proofsketchcomposition}

-\begin{lemma}[Discharging the side conditions~$\omega$] We show that the judgements provided by our static analyses~$\judgements{s}$ (\cf \defref{diodon-judgements}) for every statement~$s$ in a codebase~$c$ together with our assumptions are sufficient to discharge the side conditions~$\omega(s)$ (\cf \figref{side-conditions}).
+\begin{lemma}[Discharging the side conditions~$\omega$] We show that the judgments provided by our static analyses~$\judgements{s}$ (\cf \defref{diodon-judgements-appendix}) for every statement~$s$ in a codebase~$c$ together with our assumptions are sufficient to discharge the side conditions~$\omega(s)$ (\cf \figref{side-conditions-appendix}).